gochan-org/gochan/README.md

 Demo installation: https://gochan.org

-**Note:** Cross-compilation to macOS has been temporarily (hopefully) disabled.
+**Note:** Cross-compilation to macOS has been temporarily disabled.
 If you need macOS support, build gochan from a macOS system.

 # Installation